The many sides of Microsoft’s new two-screen Surface Duo phone

 I do still need my heads-down laptop.
 But this could be a replacement for my phone, for sure.”

 As for Panay, he says that the first people to buy the Surface Duo will need to spend time with it to fully realize its potential: “To be clear, there’s a learning curve—it’s new.”
-But “I don’t think you’ll be able to trade it in once you get productive on this product.
+But he also says, “I don’t think you’ll be able to trade it in once you get productive on this product.
 And that, I think, is how a category is established.”

 Which raises a question: Will people who bond with the Surface Duo use it instead of some other device—phone, tablet, even PC—or alongside all the other gadgets already in their lives?
 “Time will tell,” says Nadella, who has found himself addicted to using the Surface Pen to scrawl notes in OneNote on his own Duo.
 “It doesn’t act as a replacement for my Surface Laptop, for example, because I do still need my heads-down laptop.
 But this could be a replacement for my phone, for sure.
 There could be some others who may carry a phone plus this.
 I think we’ll see what the usage pattern is.”